Berkshire

 Other related deaths

-Concerns summary There is inadequate communication to patients and prescribing clinicians about Ciprofloxacin's rare but serious side effect of suicidal ideation.
+Concerns summary (AI summary) There is inadequate communication to patients and prescribing clinicians about Ciprofloxacin's rare but serious side effect of suicidal ideation.
 This lack of awareness prevents timely recognition and appropriate reaction to potential symptoms.

 Christopher Brand